giahuy1103/OceanGuardian/README.md

 ## System Architecture

-The architecture employs an **Early Fusion** strategy to balance the influence of distinct data modalities:
+The core architecture of OceanGuardian is adapted from a rigorously tested multi feature fusion framework originally developed for cybersecurity threat detection.
+By applying these robust mathematical and statistical methodologies to environmental data, the system employs an **Early Fusion** strategy to balance the influence of distinct data modalities:

 * **Visual Branch:** Utilizes a pre-trained ResNet18 backbone.
 The final fully connected layer is constrained to 128 dimensions to prevent the visual modality from overpowering the tabular data.
 * **Environmental Branch:** A Multi-Layer Perceptron (MLP) processes 6-dimensional tabular data (SST, pH, Latitude, Longitude, Month, Marine Heatwave) into a 64-dimensional feature vector, utilizing BatchNorm1d to stabilize distributions.